bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 1. **View** service`s name and description, the date of creation.

-2. **View** a provider for the service and get the provider`s information in a pop-up window by clicking at the active provider`s name in the «Provider» column.
+2. **View** a provider for the service and get the provider`s information in a pop-up window by clicking on the active provider`s name in the «Provider» column.

 .. figure:: _static/ServicesList_ProviderInfo1.png

-3. **Delete** a service clicking at the corresponding icon in the Action block near the name of the services you want to delete.
+3. **Delete** a service clicking on the corresponding icon in the Action block near the name of the services you want to delete.

 .. note:: A service used by one of the streams can not be deleted.